Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Proof of Theorem

-that is, $L^{2}(G)$ is the orthogonal direct sum of $M_{H}$ for all $H\subseteq G$.
-The above decomposition allows us to decompose the $L^{2}$ norm of any function $L^{2}(G)$ as the sum of $L^{2}$ norms of its projections on to $M_{H}$ for $H\subseteq G$.
-In particular, for $f$ as in \eqref{eq:def_f}, we have the following decomposition
+that is, $L^{2}(G)$ is the orthogonal direct sum of $M_{H}$ for all subgraphs $H\subseteq G$.
+This allows us to decompose any function in $L^{2}(G)$ as the sum of its projections onto $M_{H}$ for $H\subseteq G$.
+For any closed subspace $M$ of $L^2(K_n)$, denote the orthogonal projection onto $M$ by $P_M$.
+Then, in particular, for $f$ as in \eqref{eq:def_f}, we have the decomposition